HarrisFauntleroy/design-system/README.md

 ## Features 🚀

-- Markdown component 🗒️ with support for:
+- Markdown Editor and Viewers 🗒️ with support for:
   - GitHub Flavoured Markdown
   - Table of Contents
   - Mermaid diagrams